benjamin421/aionbio/content/roadmap.md

 - A core objective of the program is to bridge the gaps in our current understanding by melding cutting-edge bioelectric research with tangible clinical applications.
 This fusion of research and practice is expected to lead to interventions that are both more predictable in their outcomes and scalable in their application.
 - Concentrating on the systemic modulation of bioelectric signals, the initiative holds the potential to transform fundamental biological research and clinical practices alike.
 This could pave the way for novel therapeutic approaches and a more profound comprehension of the intricate mechanisms underpinning biological systems.

-## VI.
-Technical Novelty and Success Potential of the Bioelectric Modulation Approach
+## V. Technical Novelty and Success Potential of the Bioelectric Modulation Approach

 ### A. What is Technically New in this Approach?
 This program sets itself apart from conventional biological intervention methods through several novel technical advancements: